cloud-elements/devportal/docs/elements/salesforce-marketing-cloud/salesforce-marketing-cloud-events.md

 ### Webhooks

+When implementing webhooks for Salesforce, Cloud Elements creates APEX classes and triggers in order to send webhooks.
+This can only be done in a Salesforce sandbox account.
+If you want to support webhooks in a production Salesforce account, you'll have to make some modifications and migrate those classes to production according to the Salesforce specification.
+View more information regarding the [Salesforce specification](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_qs_deploy.htm).

 Follow these steps to setup your Salesforce application with the endpoint.

 __In order to create a Salesforce Element Instance you must have the Enterprise edition or Professional edition with API support is required.
 Also, to set up a new application in Salesforce, you must have Administrator privileges.
 Please contact your system administrator if you do not have those privileges.__